 Install in an air-gapped environment

-This guide describes how to install Charmed Kubeflow (CKF) in an air-gapped environment.
-An air-gapped environment is one that does not have internet access.
+This guide describes how to install Charmed Kubeflow (CKF) in an air-gapped environment, i.e., an environment without internet access.

 Requirements